 Although infection rates locally have been very low, that’s not to say that there hasn’t been disruption.
 The initial lockdown in France was more severe than in the UK.
 Just a short drive to buy food (there are no shops within walking distance of the village) required people to fill in a form in case they were stopped by the police.
 One elderly couple we know were unable to see their daughter, who works over 100 km away in Bordeaux, for four months.

 I get the impression that matters have been pretty well handled so far.
-Mask wearing, compulsory in shops and restaurants, has been universally respected.
+Mask wearing, compulsory in shops and restaurants, has been almost universally respected.
 The local farm shop has instigated a one-way system, with hand-washing on entry.
 Queuing outside the pâtisserie rather than inside is hardly a major issue.
 In certain respects, from our point of view, it’s business as usual.
 As in England, the weather has been extremely hot and dry, so nearly everyone has chosen to eat and drink outside.
 In the evenings you can hear unfamiliar fluting notes of birdsong.

 Nevertheless, some activities have been curtailed.
 August in France is all about family holidays, and everything is scheduled to take place when people can get out and about in groups.
 For example, there is a calendar of evening markets.
 At Saint-Cybardeaux, a few kilometres from where I am staying, once a year local producers of meat, cheeses, wines, bread, vegetables (and snails, indeed) set up stalls around the village square.
 Normally there is a big barbecue on the go, chickens roasting on spits and a well patronised buvette.
 People buy what takes their fancy from these producers, then sit at long trestle tables to enjoy a socially-undistanced supper.
 It is a perfect way to make friends and support local farmers, and is one of the highlights of the summer.
 Although the market did go ahead this year, it was poorly attended and there were no tables.
 We stayed for 15 minutes, bought a few items to show willing, then went home.